A brief history of early Shī’īsm

 Introduction

-The exact nature, as well as the origins of early Shī‘īsm prior to the ‘Abbāsid revolution and even during the early ‘Abbāsid period, is obscure according to the various early written sources.
+The exact nature of early Shī‘īsm prior to the ‘Abbāsid revolution and even during the early ‘Abbāsid period is obscure according to the various early written sources.
 Some of the history of this period is projected back by one or other branches of later Shī‘īsm to justify their version of early early Shī‘ī history.
 This problem is further compounded by the fact that there are almost no extant Shī‘ī works from before the 4th/ 10th century.
-[1]

 The Ghulaat